-All healthcare employees are screened upon entrance to the building at the beginning of their shift.
+All healthcare employees are screened upon entrance to the building at the beginning of their shift and upon exit of the building at the end of their shift.
 This screening occurs in the new employee vestibule entrance and exit areas.
 The screening tool currently being used is as follows: